I used to look down on people with elbow pain.

 Repetitive movements that engage the extensors can start to cause them to become overactive, eventually shorten, and pull away from their connection on the outside of the elbow.

-Tennis players generally live in an extended position while swinging the racket, when the ball is hit those muscles loosen dramatically.
+Tennis players generally live in an extended position while swinging the tennis racket, when the ball is hit those muscles loosen dramatically.
 It’s that rapid contraction and loosening that causes pain.
+In these cases, tennis players should use a good tennis racket that offers arm comfort.

 This same thing happens in the weight room, whether you’re benching or manipulating dumbbells; the forearm extensors end up in a stuck contracted position.
 This is an overuse injury that is super easy to fix, which we’ll get into shortly.